Two well-equipped walkers on the tyndall Range track. They are looking down on a large alpine lake. Edging the lake are tall, sheer cliffs.

 This initiative is funded from the Tasmanian Government's, Capital Investment Program (CIP).

-More information about the project can be found on the Mount Field National Park Arrival Concourse Project.
+More information about the project can be found on the Mount Field National Park Arrival Concourse Project web page.

 This project wil provide track and viewing upgrades and minor track changes, increase access to the site for people with disability, and provide better scenic views.